 - On-device mapping could be improved

 Wahoo has been progressively chipping away at Garmin's dominance of the GPS head unit market with its range of computers.
-While it lacks the bells and whistles of some of its rivals - think Garmin - Wahoo's Elemnt portfolio is one of the most reliable GPS ranges on the market.
+While it lacks the bells and whistles of some of its rivals, Wahoo's Elemnt portfolio still comprises some of the best cycling computers on the market.

 It's in the reliability stakes where Wahoo has excelled.
 Pairing is painless and the firmware is stable and gremlin-free.
 The new Roam edges in above the original Elemnt and pint-sized Elemnt Bolt in terms of features, but does it maintain the flawless user experience?

 Arguably the biggest news surrounding the Roam is its colour screen.
 It's not full-colour but rather ROYGBIV, which draws attention to specific attributes such as interval graphs and mapping elements.